New to RC flying? Get my popular ebook today, to help you on your way!

 There is also a distinct difference in physical appearance, as you can see from the picture below (these are glow plug engines - 2-stroke on the left, 4-stroke on the right).
 This visual difference is the presence of two external pushrods on the 4-stroke engine; internally a 4-stroke engine has valves which need to be opened and closed by the pushrods.
 A 2-stroke engine does not.

-But with that in mind, it's perfectly okay to put a 4-stroke engine in any suitably sized IC plane and indeed the plane manufacturers usually specify two different engine sizes for their planes - one for each engine type.
+But with that in mind, it's perfectly okay to put a 4-stroke engine in any suitably sized IC plane.
+Indeed, rc plane manufacturers usually specify two different engine sizes for their planes - one for each engine type.
 It's worth noting that, because 2-strokes produce more power for their size than 4-strokes, a 4-stroke engine size recommendation will always be bigger.
 For example, a '46' size 2-stroke could be replaced with a '61' size 4-stroke.
 More on engine sizes further down the page.

 A 4-stroke engine produces more torque at lower revs and also produces less noise, and the noise it does produce is at a lower frequency.
 Because of this more realistic sound, it is quite normal for 4-stroke engines to be used in scale rc airplanes i.e. planes that have been modelled from a real airplane type.